Welcome to the website of Paul Edwards . The most important thing on this website is: Enlightenment

 If you are an American, please read: Thanks America

 If you are French, please read: Merci France

 If you are here because you are interested in flight MH370, click here

 To help protect America from terrorism (and not just America, but victims of hijacking like MH370), please sign this petition.
 Also please ask your friends and family to sign it as well.
-Petition currently active.
+Petition currently inactive.

 Results from Afghan election can be found here in spreadsheet form.